Big Drill Car: Reunions (2008-2016)

 On May 23, 2008, it was reported on Punknews.org that Big Drill Car (with the classic Small Block lineup) was reuniting for a series of reunion shows in August, taking place at Huntington Beach's Fitzgerald's Pub and two Southern California dates on the 2008 Warped Tour.
 Big Drill Car also headlined Riot Fest 2008, which took place on October 10–12 in Chicago, Illinois.

 Asked in August 2008 what was next for Big Drill Car, bassist Bob Thomson stated, "I can 100% guarantee there will be no tour, we're all dads with jobs.
-It is not easy to co ordinate shows as Frank lives in Indiana, so the best we can hope for is a show here and there."
+It is not easy to co ordinate shows as Frank lives in Indiana (Frank lives in California as of 2016), so the best we can hope for is a show here and there."
 This led many to believe that Big Drill Car could be ending their reunion.

 Despite the statement Bob made, Big Drill Car reconvened in the summer of 2009 for shows with All.
 Also in 2009, they released a rarities album called A Never Ending Endeavor, which also featured some new material.

 2008 also marked the first time any of their music was available on iTunes.

 In January 2016, Big Drill Car played a one-off reunion show in Costa Mesa.
 They are still active as of November 2017, and play shows mostly around Southern California.